Home | Genealogy | Sid's Blog | Bible Study | Will Power | Simple Bible | Bookmark and Share

 "...
 The Son can do nothing of himself, but what he seeth the Father do...
 I can of mine own self do nothing...
 I seek not mine own will, but the will of the Father which hath sent me."
 (John 5:19,30 )

-The Psalmist said it well: "I am troubled; I am bowed down greatly; I go mourning all the day long.
-I am feeble and sore broken: I have roared by reason of the disquietness of my heart."
-(Ps 38:6,8 )
+The Psalmist said it well: "I am pained and bowed down greatly; I go mourning all the day long.
+I am faint and sore bruised: I have groaned by reason of the disquietness of my heart."
+(Ps 38:6,8)

 The more I understand my limitations, the more I am willing to surrender those things as unmanageable, and lean on Jesus to give me the strength that I need for today.
 As I practice this, God works in me to change me to become more and more like Jesus.
 That's just what I need!